EstatePass

 Why This Is the Correct Answer

-Florida Statute Chapter 713.13 specifically states that a Claim of Lien must be recorded within 90 days after the final furnishing of labor, services, or materials by the lienor.
-This 90-day period is a strict statutory deadline that cannot be extended.
-The timeframe begins from the last day the contractor performed work or provided materials, not from the completion of the entire project.
-Missing this deadline results in the complete loss of lien rights.
+Florida Statute Chapter 713.13 specifically requires that a Claim of Lien must be recorded within 90 days after the last day the lienor performed work or furnished materials to the property.
+This 90-day deadline is strictly enforced and begins running from the actual last day of work, not from contract completion or final payment.
+Missing this deadline results in the complete loss of lien rights, making timely filing critical for contractors seeking to protect their payment rights.

 Why the Other Options Are Wrong